L&D Travel Nurse Jobs in Tennessee

 L&D contracts in Tennessee pay well, and the no-state-income-tax angle stretches every dollar further.
 Based on current market data, weekly pay for travel L&D RNs in Tennessee generally lands in the $1,950 to $2,800 per week range, with the exact number driven by market, call structure, shift, and your experience level.
 Contracts at the higher-acuity programs and those carrying more call tend toward the top end.
 And because Tennessee doesn’t tax your income at the state level, your take-home goes further here than the same package would in most other states.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit — what’s taxable, what comes through as stipends, and how the call pay stacks on top — so you’re looking at real numbers for the actual contract instead of a generic average.
-Here’s what a Junxion L&D travel package in Tennessee usually includes:
+Pay in this range moves with the market and the season, so treat it as a reference point.
+Your Junxion recruiter breaks the full package apart with you before you commit: what’s taxable, what comes through as stipends, and how the call pay stacks on top.
+You’re weighing real numbers for the actual contract instead of a generic average.
+What a Junxion L&D travel package in Tennessee usually includes:

 • Health, dental, and vision insurance